Color: shades of blue to blue-purple

 Moh's hardness: 7 - 7.5

 Viking mariners used thin pieces of iolite as the world's first polarizing filter when they ventured far out into the Atlantic Ocean, away from any coastline that could help them determine position.
-By looking through an iolite lens, they could determine the exact position of the sun, and navigate safely to the new world and back.
+By looking through an iolite lens, they could determine the exact position of the sun and navigate safely.

 Pleochroism may have been helpful in navigation but it makes things difficult for a gem cutter.
 If iolite is not cut from exactly the right direction it will not show its optimal color.

 Iolite is mainly mined in India, Sri Lanka, Madagascar, Myanmar (Burma), Mozambique, Zimbabwe, and Brazil.